RagedUnicorn/mantisx-notebook/README.md

 The repository includes sample data from holster draw analysis sessions, stored as JSON files in the `data/holster_draw_analysis/` directory.
 Each file represents a single training session with detailed performance metrics.

+The data used in this repository was extracted using the [mantisx-service](https://github.com/RagedUnicorn/mantisx-service) tool, which provides an interface for exporting MantisX training data.

 ## Getting Started

 1. Install the required dependencies: